 While the data sources of the economic figures cited in the report are generally official statistics, (mainly from EUROSTAT or national statistical offices) the figures for the organisations are usually either administrative data or estimates.
 Furthermore, it should be noted that several country studies also present data on trade unions and business associations that do not meet the above definition of a sector-related social partner organisation, in order to give a complete picture of the sector's associational 'landscape'.
-For the above substantive reasons, as well as for methodological reasons of cross-national comparability, such trade unions and business associations can still be found in the national contributions, which will be published together with the overview report.
+For the above substantive reasons, as well as for methodological reasons of cross-national comparability, such trade unions and business associations will not be considered in this overview report.
+Yet, these organisations can still be found in the national contributions, which will be published together with the overview report.